omcevoy/exPandas/rollercoaster/README.md

 # More Practice With Pandas and Matplotlib

 This project was completed so I could get more practice using Pandas and Matplotlib.
-This project was assigned to me as a part of the codecademy Data Science curriculum.
+For this project, I was given three files containing data about roller coasters.

 I ended up obtaining 6 visualizations that are shown below.